Smya7200/DataAnalystPortfolio/README.md

 ## About
 Hello!
 My name is Mya, and I'm on track to complete my bachelors degree in Business Technology and Analytics.
 During my studies, I have continuously practiced finding datasets, cleaning data, develop a business question and determine KPI's, perform exploratory data analysis in PostgreSQL, Excel, and Python, visualize data findings, and write up actionable solutions backed by data.

 I have a keen interest to clean up data and identify patterns and trends in datasets.
-In my free time, I like to learn new tools and analysis techniques and learn through project based learning.
+In my free time, I like to learn new tools and analysis techniques and develop my skills through project based learning.

 This is a repository to record my projects and track my progress in Data Analytics.